weeveiot/weeveMQ/README.md

 # weeveMQ
-The weeveMQ software is based on mosquitto release 1.5.2 and WeeveClientLibrary 0.0.1 WeeveMQ implements a broker and client for the MQTTS protocol, a publish and subscribe protocol inspired by the MQTT protocol and adding lightweight cryptography to securely publish and subscribe messages without the burden of the computationally costly and for low-end IoT applications unsuitable SSL/TLS protocol.
+The weeveMQ is a secure, highly scalable, enterpirse-ready IoT messaging broker based on mosquitto release 1.5.2 and WeeveClientLibrary 0.0.1.
+WeeveMQ implements a broker and client for the MQTTS protocol, a publish and subscribe protocol inspired by the MQTT protocol and adding lightweight cryptography to securely publish and subscribe messages without the burden of the computationally costly and for low-end IoT applications unsuitable SSL/TLS protocol.
 For details, visit [weeve.network](https://weeve.network)

 ## Install